datstartup/ubuntuopenbox/_posts/2021-02-06-install-package-from-Backports-libreoffice-7.md

 ---
 Backports are repositories that have packages from newer sources (Testing and Sid) compiled so that it can work on older Debian versions.

 Using backports is actually quite risky since the packages are just not going through enough tests and it might break a Debian stable.
+However, it should be the first place to go for newer version of any packages; at least they are compiled to target Debian Stable.

 I was eager to try out the Libreoffice 7 on my Debian and I know that the sort of “newest" apps will be in the backports repository.